elixir-cldr/cldr/README.md

 ### Providers

 The data maintained by [CLDR](https://cldr.unicode.org) is quite large and not all capabilities are required by all applications.
-Hence `Cldr` has additional optional functionality that can be provided through additional `hex` packages.
+Hence `ex_cldr` has additional optional functionality that can be provided through additional `hex` packages.
 In order to support compile-time additions to a configured `backend`, any package can define a provider that will be called at compile time.

 The currently known providers and their `hex` package names are: